Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 telelight panel.
 After initial engagement of the AFCS mode, the AUTOPILOT DISENGAGE indicator light and the MASTER CAUTION light illuminates when the AFCS is disengaged.

 Both lights are extinguished by pressing the master caution reset switch.
 The lights remain extinguished until the AFCS is again engaged and disengaged.

 ### Pitch Aug Off Indicator Light

-The PITCH AUG OFF indicator light is on the telelight panel.
-The PITCH AUG OFF and MASTER CAUTION lights illuminate when power is on the airplane and the pitch stab aug switch is not engaged.
-Depressing the master caution reset button extinguishes the MASTER CAUTION light; however, the PITCH AUG OFF light remains illuminated until the pitch stab aug is engaged.
+The PITCH AUG OFF indicator light on the telelight panel illuminates together with the MASTER CAUTION light when the Pitch STAB AUG switch is not engaged despite the aircraft being powered.

+Depressing the master caution reset button extinguishes the MASTER CAUTION light.
+However, the PITCH AUG OFF light remains illuminated until the Pitch STAB AUG switch is engaged.

 ### Automatic Pitch Trim

-An automatic pitch trim feature is included in the AFCS which attempts to keep the airplane longitudinally trimmed to the flight conditions experienced while in AFCS mode.
+An automatic pitch-trim feature is included in the AFCS which attempts to keep the airplane longitudinally trimmed to the flight conditions experienced while in AFCS mode.

 Thus, an out-of-trim condition (which would not be sensed while in autopilot mode) is prevented, ensuring against an excessive pitch transient when disengaging the autopilot.

-The automatic pitch trim operates at approximately 40% the speed of the normal trim system, resulting in a slight delay after changing flight conditions before the basic airplane is properly
+The automatic pitch trim
+operates at approximately 40% the speed of the normal trim system, resulting in a slight delay after changing flight conditions before the basic airplane is properly